JavaScript API

 To accomplish this:

-• Set Navigator to load in Navigator UI Mode: Minimal.
+• Set Navigator to load in Spara Navigator.
 Website visitors will only see the bottom right avatar on page load.

 • Write a brief Javascript snippet that opens Spara Navigator when a CTA is clicked.